 Camden is the original cool-kid destination in London.
-Its sprawling market, underground gigs and legendary nightclubs, including KOKO and Egg, attract celebrities and backpackers alike.
-Whether you’re coming to see the sights, make new friends or just have some fun, these five Camden hostels offer something to suit all tastes.
+Its sprawling market, underground gigs and legendary nightclubs – including KOKO and Egg London – attract celebrities and backpackers alike.
+Whether you’re coming to see the sights, make new friends or just have some fun, these hostels offer something to suit all tastes.

-A hostel specifically for women, the Hurdwick is great for solo travellers and those anxious about visiting London for the first time.
-Stylishly designed and located inside a cool townhouse, there are just eight bedrooms and two en suites, which makes for a comfortable, friendly atmosphere.
+Part of the Mornington – a hostel specifically for women – the Hurdwick is great for solo travellers and those anxious about visiting London for the first time.
+Stylishly designed and located inside a cool townhouse, the deluxe double rooms also feature en suites, which makes for a comfortable, friendly atmosphere.
 It doesn’t have the party environment you’ll find at some city hostels, but it feels far more luxe than your usual dorm room.
 The private patio is a highlight, while free towels and soap also help justify the higher nightly rate.

 A consistent favourite among solo travellers, Hostel One has a welcoming pub environment with top-class staff and a fun atmosphere.
 Social activities are high on the agenda, making this a great option for backpackers hoping to make new friends and party.
 Dinner, which is usually a vegetarian option, is part of the booking package here, so you won’t spend a fortune eating out locally.

 The perfect location for those hoping to see London, this hostel is right next to Camden’s famous markets.
-The rooms and chill out areas at Smart Camden Inn are basic, but clean, and prices are reasonable for such a central location.
-Free breakfast is a highlight, and be sure to seek out the friendly staff, who are are more than happy to advise you on local hotspots to visit.
+The rooms and chill-out areas at Smart Camden Inn are basic, but clean, and prices are reasonable for such a central location.
+Free breakfast is a highlight, and be sure to seek out the friendly staff, who are are more than happy to advise you on local hotspots.

-Located slightly out of Camden in green and pleasant Swiss Cottage, Palmers Lodge has a more relaxed atmosphere than most others nearby.
-The Victorian mansion gives a sense of staying in a boutique English countryside hotel but, in reality, you’re a quick tube journey away from Central London.
+Located slightly out of Camden in green and pleasant Swiss Cottage, Palmers Lodge has a more relaxed atmosphere than most others in the area.
+The Victorian mansion gives a sense of a boutique English countryside hotel but, in reality, you’re only a short tube journey from Central London.
 The recently renovated interiors have a real St Trinian’s vibe (in the best kind of way) and the outdoor garden is a great place to chill and meet new people – when the weather allows.